cpropper7/module-1-hw/README.md

 ## Overview and Origin

 Public.com is an investment platform that allows people to invest in stocks, ETFs, crypto and collectibles.
 Public was founded in 2018 by Jannick Malling, Leif Abraham, Matt Kennedy, Peter Quinn and Sean Hendelman.
 They originally were known as Matador, but in 2019 the company performed a major rebrand and renamed itself Public.com [1).
 An article on domainwire.com provides details on how Public attracted $308.5 million in funding to date, including a $220 million Series D round in February 2021.
-The same article states that, “this moved Public.com into unicorn territory, with the round moving the company’s valuation up to $1.2 billion.”
+The same article states that, “this moved Public.com into unicorn territory, with the round moving the company’s valuation up to **$1.2 billion**.”
 [1) Public got heavy endorsements when they convinced high profile individuals such as Will Smith and Tony Hawk to become investors.
 The idea to change themselves to Public.com was in hopes to achieve a successful rebrand.
 They wanted to be seen as the investment platform that was built for the public, not necessarily for the financial trader or tech-savvy investor.
 [2).

 ## Business Activities